mworion/MountWizzard4/docs/source/install_mw4.rst

     MW4_Run.sh          # Ubuntu
     MW4_Tun.command     # OSx

-This script will start MW4 the first time and will create some subdirectories in your working folder.
-When starting a splash screen show the progress of it's initialization.
+This script will start MW4 for the first time and it will create some subdirectories in your working folder.
+When starting, a splash screen show the progress of it's initialization.
 After first start the directory should for OSx look like:

 .. image:: _static/install_mw4_mac_3.png